stqism/OSIRIS/README.md

 mod = testsite
 ```

 Mod is the name of the module loaded, the section name is the hostname to resolve it for.
+Mod files are python files located in the ``app`` folder.
 If the hostname requested by the client does not exist a section called fallback (You have to add this) will be used.

 Running OSIRIS
 ==========